annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 reason for this is that the timestamps are used to map the frame in the pre-annotation to the correct frame in the scene.
 In the static case, one frame should be used with timestamp 0.

+### Relations

+Currently not supported.
+Contact Kognic if you need support for this or use regular attributes instead.

 ### Streams

 Every geometry must have the `stream` property specified.
 This property determines which stream (or sensor) that the geometry appears in.
 It is important that the stream is among the ones specified in the scene and of the same type, for example `camera` or `lidar`.

-### Relations

-Currently not supported.
-Contact Kognic if you need support for this or use regular attributes instead.

-### Contexts

-Currently not supported.
-Contact Kognic if you need support for this or use regular attributes instead.

-### Example pre-annotation
+## Example pre-annotation

 ```json
 {